fossabot/Records/README.md

 - ./Path/To/Your/NSManagedObject/Subclasses
 ```

-Add a build phase that runs some bash, just before the build phase 'compile sources'.
+Add a build phase that runs some bash.
+Make sure this build phase runs just before the build phase named 'compile sources'.

 ```
 sourcery --config ./.sourcery.yml